A Return to Work Program is an integral part of any injury management system.

 A Template Return to Work Program is available to assist you in developing an appropriate program.

-You must also give the injured worker an opportunity to participate in the establishment of their Return to Work Program.
-It is not adequate to simply provide a worker with information about a program developed for them.
+You must provide your injured worker with the opportunity to participate in the establishment of their Return to Work Program and take reasonable steps to ensure they agree with its content.
+It is not adequate to simply provide your worker with information about a program developed for them.

-You must take reasonable steps to ensure the worker agrees with the content of the Return to Work Program.
-If there are any disagreements, you should attempt to resolve them directly with the worker.
-You should discuss the issue with the insurer and consider arranging a case conference involving the treating medical practitioner if medical issues are in contention.
+If there are any disagreements, you should attempt to resolve them directly with your worker.
+If issues cannot be resolved, discuss the issue with your insurer and consider arranging a case conference with your worker’s treating medical practitioner.

-If attempts to reach an agreement with the worker fail, you are encouraged to confirm the return to work direction with the worker in writing.
-If there is a dispute between yourself and the worker, assistance to resolve the dispute is available through the Workers’ Compensation Conciliation Service.
+If attempts to reach an agreement with your worker fail, you are encouraged to confirm the return to work direction with them in writing.
+If there is a dispute between yourself and your worker, reach out to your insurer to try to resolve it.
+If this approach fails, you can make an application to the Workers’ Compensation Conciliation Service.